sprintup/blah/README.md

   - To throw away changes that *have* been staged (i.e. after using `git add .` shortcut or `git add --all` for all files) run `git reset` (optional `--soft` `--hard`)
 - `git checkout master`
 - `git checkout -b merge-branch`
+- [] `git checkout master`
+  - remember to check the checkboxes as you go (remember to save the file too), and keep producing new graphs to see what changes.
+- [] `git commit -am "changes on master"`
+  - This should make it so master is back in the first position and __HEAD__ should be pointed at master, because it's the currently checked out branch.
+Both __merge-branch__ and __master__ can't fit on the same line, so __merge-branch__ is indented.
+However if you run `git rev-list --count merge-branch..master` again, it should show 1, which means __master__ has one commit that __merge-branch__ does not.
+Comparitively, if you reverse the command like `git rev-list --count master..merge-branch`, it should show that __merge-branch__ also has one commit that master does not.
+This means that "histories have diverged" and we need to rectify it with either a rebase or a merge.
+  - Since we're working on the __merge-branch__, we'll perform a merge.